 A high protein diet is also recommended for boosting testosterone levels.
 So start eating those chicken breasts lads!

 I personally use a good quality protein supplement to help with my protein intake.
-Optimum Nutrition Gold Standard Whey Protein Powder from Amazon is what I use and highly recommend
+Optimum Nutrition Gold Standard Whey Protein Powder is what I use and highly recommend

 Look after your body and your body will look after your beard!